 Is it safe to use my credit card in the Netherlands?

 The Netherlands is a credit-card-friendly country.
 However, always exercise caution when using your card.
 For example:

 Select ATMs with care.
 Always try to use ATMs in a bank.
 These ATMs are less likely to have card-skimming devices.

 Take two cards.
 You’d never want to be stranded without money if something happens to your credit card.
 Carrying a backup could be a lifesaver.

 Keep your card in sight.
 Avoid card misuse by watching your card at all times.

 How to prepare before traveling to the Netherlands

 You should have no problems paying with your credit card in the Netherlands.
+Especially if it’s a Visa or Mastercard.
 However, it’s always good to also carry cash, as some smaller establishments may not take cards.